 Tomas Garcia left his job as an investment banking analyst with Goldman Sachs to fix and flip homes with his brother, Hernan.
-Those experiences inspired them to create Arx, a platform that uses artificial intelligence (AI) to allow real estate investors and developers to accurately source, evaluate, and underwrite land and building projects in mere seconds instead of weeks, months, or years.
+Those experiences inspired them to create Arx City, a platform that uses artificial intelligence (AI) to allow real estate investors and developers to accurately source, evaluate, and underwrite land and building projects in mere seconds instead of weeks, months, or years.

 By saving time in the underwriting process, Arx also speeds acquisition and development, an aspect that Garcia hopes will boost housing supply and ultimately help resolve the industry’s widespread affordability crisis.
-He calls Arx’s AI system a “force multiplier” that doesn’t seek to eliminate the jobs of underwriters, but rather to heighten their success rate, reduce costs and time, and increase the number and quality of the deals they close.
+He calls Arx City’s AI system a “force multiplier” that doesn’t seek to eliminate the jobs of underwriters, but rather to heighten their success rate, reduce costs and time, and increase the number and quality of the deals they close.

 PRO BUILDER: What is Arx and what does it accomplish in today’s real estate market?